Trump Curbs Key Law Protecting Environment Against Industry

 Initially, however, the White House indicated it would modify the legislation known as NEPA, short for the National Environmental Policy Act, in January.

-Trump announced the overhaul during a Wednesday visit to the UPS Hapeville Airport Hub in Atlanta — an event that often appeared more like a campaign rally for the 2020 election as Trump asserted without evidence that mail-in voting, as compated with in-person voting, is more fraud prone.
+Trump announced the overhaul during a Wednesday visit to the UPS Hapeville Airport Hub in Atlanta — an event that often appeared more like a campaign rally for the 2020 election as Trump asserted without evidence that mail-in voting, as compared to in-person voting, is more fraud prone.

 But on the proposed change to the National Environmental Policy Act, the president said: “I’ve been wanting to do this since day one but it takes a long time.
 It takes statutory requirements and different roadblocks.”

-The remarks followed a minutes long-lamentation on the “mountains of bureaucratic red tape” that developers in various industries face when they build and are forced to meet environmental regulatory standards.
+The remarks followed a minutes-long lamentation on the “mountains of bureaucratic red tape” that developers in various industries face when they build and are forced to meet environmental regulatory standards.

 “We just completed an unprecedent top-to-bottom overhaul, should have been done years of ago.
 The infrastructure approval process has cost trillions and delays like you wouldn’t believe,” Trump said.
 “This means better roads, bridges, tunnels and highways for every UPS driver.”